Quantum vacuum signatures in multi-color laser pulse collisions: Introduction

 Our article is organized as follows: in Sec.~\ref{sec:form} we briefly recall the vacuum emission picture used in the present article to study all-optical signatures of quantum vacuum nonlinearity in macroscopic electromagnetic fields as provided by high-intensity lasers.
 Moreover, we introduce several definitions relevant for the subsequent discussion.
 Thereafter, in Sec.~\ref{sec:scen} we apply the formalism outlined in Sec.~\ref{sec:form} to an exemplary experimental scenario based on the collision of several high-intensity laser pulses.
 Following more general considerations about a prospective collision geometry involving beams of several colors, we analyze and outline the frequency and directional characteristics of the attainable signals and assess the possibility of their measurement against the background of the driving laser photons.
 In Sec.~\ref{sec:channelanalysis} we demonstrate in detail how such studies can be substantially enhanced and simplified.
+In particular, interpretations in terms of elastic and inelastic scattering processes turn out to be useful.
 These considerations highlight an aspect of the vacuum emission approach which was not yet fully exploited in previous all-optical quantum vacuum studies.
 Namely, we show how the microscopic origin of the signal can be efficiently traced and analyzed.
 Moreover, we sketch how the information extracted along these lines can be employed to enhance prospective signals.
 Finally, we end with conclusions and a short outlook in Sec.~\ref{sec:conc}.